sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 ![constraints_filled](./assets/constraints_filled.jpg)

 Just save the file and we are done with the constraints.
-You can see that the pin numbers are the same as we saw when doing the manual investigation.<h2 id="running-the-example">Running the Example</h2>
+You can see that the pin numbers are the same as we saw when doing the manual investigation.

+## Running the Example

 Our project is now ready so how do we compile it with the toolchain.
 To do this you can click again on the "FPGA Toolchain" button from our VSCode extension and you should get a dropdown with the different options: